Celestial Navigation (Formerly Navigation)

 - An overview of how the celestial bodies in the sky appear to us on earth

-- Finding local mean time of solar and lunar phenomena and converting these times to watch time
+- Finding the local mean time of solar and lunar phenomena and converting these times to watch time

 - Reducing sights of the moon, stars, and planets by the Law of Cosines and Nautical Almanac Sight Reduction methods, along with sight data averaging